 Hot and spicy foods can also increase your discomfort, so avoid them for at least the first day after your procedure.
-Gradually return to a normal diet as discomfort and swelling diminishes.
-Usually, discomfort diminishes and you’ll feel back to normal about 5-7 days after surgery.
+Gradually return to a normal diet as discomfort and swelling diminish.
+Usually, discomfort diminishes, and you’ll feel back to normal about 5-7 days after surgery.

 Considering Dental Implants in Sydney?

 If you are considering dental implants in Sydney, don’t be put off by the risk of discomfort.
 While no procedure is painless, our implant surgery patients typically report that the pain is much less than they expected.